 The surface spikes of coronaviruses are composed of trimers of S molecules that bind to host cell receptors and mediate the earliest steps of infection.
 S protein can also induce cell-cell fusion in infection.

-Two subunites: S1 & S2
+Two subunites: S1 & S2 alpha- & deltacoronavirus S proteins are more closely related to each other

 S1 subunits low sequence homology across the four genera and often diverge considerably among different isolates of a single species.
 S2 subunits are more highly conserved.